bfgeek/webvr/input_explainer.md

 ### Goals
 Define core input models for Virtual Reality applications on the web by providing the following:

-* Access to raw pose, button, and axis data of VR input devices.
+* A high level, ray-based input system that works with most VR systems across multiple input sources.
-* A higher-level, ray-based input system that works with most VR systems.
+* Access to raw pose, button, and axis data of purpose-built VR controllers.

 // Future goals? (v0.1+?)
 * Default visualizations for VR input.